-Irving has but a handful of monuments and landmarks and visitors wanting to follow a wider historic trail of Texas should head for the neighboring cities of Dallas and Fort Worth.However, Irving's Marble Cow Sculpture is the city's most stunning landmark and a must see for anyone visiting the Las Colinas area.
+Irving has but a handful of monuments and landmarks and visitors wanting to follow a wider historic trail of Texas should head for the neighboring cities of

 John F. Kennedy Memorial

-Address: Dallas County Historical Plaza, Dallas, Texas (TX), USA
+Address: Dallas County Historical Plaza, Dallas, Texas TX, USA

 Situated next to Main and Market streets in downtown Dallas is the John F. Kennedy Memorial, a fitting tribute to the popular president who met his end at the hands of an assassin in 1963.